Dramatic early-morning rescue from rooftop for Tolaga Bay family as floodwaters rise

 A family huddled on the roof of their Tolaga Bay home this morning clinging for safety as water rose around them.

-A woman, her partner and their four-year-old granddaughter had no choice but to climb on to their roof while they waited for a rescue helicopter to arrive as water smashed against their home.
+A woman, her partner and their 4-year-old granddaughter had no choice but to climb onto their roof while they waited for a rescue helicopter to arrive as water smashed against their home.

-The woman told Radio New Zealand they woke at 3.30am to the sound of water flapping at it pushed into the house due to torrential rain flooding the area north of Gisborne.
+The woman told NZME they woke at 3.30am to the sound of water lapping around it due to torrential rain flooding the area north of Gisborne.

-"There was water and silt everywhere, we couldn't open the doors, it was dark ... it was so scary."
+"I made a coffee and we were just about to sit down and then all we heard was like a jet taking off and this rumbling ... then the water level rose within 10 minutes and rushed up to armpit level," the grandmother said.

 By 4am the situation had got worse.

-"The woolshed has been washed away, the boat's just in the middle of the paddock and just silt and water flowing down from the hills with just big huge logs and that, just everywhere," she told RNZ.
+The couple tried to keep calm for the young girl who said to her grandmother during the four-hour wait to be rescued: "We are going to be having another cool adventure."

-Paramedic Shane Clapperton said it was still dark when they received the call for help and then had to wait until daylight and for the weather to subside before embarking on the rescue mission.
+The grandmother said it was dark and they had been cold and wet as they sheltered under broken clear lite on the roof.
+And while their house had been damaged, they were just grateful to have each other.

-The only way to collect the family was to airlift them via helicopter.
+St John paramedic Shane Clapperton said it was still dark when they received the call for help.
+Rescuers had to wait until daylight, and for the weather to subside, before embarking on the rescue mission.

-St John Paramedic Shane Clapperton said it was still dark when they received the call for help and had to wait until daylight and for the weather to clear before embarking on the rescue mission to pick up the family stuck on their roof.
+The only way to collect the family was to airlift them from their rooftop via helicopter.

-He said the family did everything correctly and the water ended up rushing through the house and was 1 metre away from reaching them.
+Clapperton said the family did everything correctly and the water ended up rushing through the house and was one metre away from reaching them.

-He was able get from the helicopter on to the roof and then assisted the family off the roof.
+He was able get from the helicopter onto the family's home, then assist them off the roof.

 He said there was a lot of water around and that particular valley had taken the brunt of it.
 One of the family member's vehicles was found about 1km down the river.

-Eastland Community Trust Rescue Helicopter duty pilot Hamish Ramsay said there was no other way the family could have escaped the roof, apart from the helicopter.
+Eastland Community Trust Rescue Helicopter duty pilot Hamish Ramsay said there was no other way the family could have escaped the roof, apart from by helicopter.

 "It had pretty much peaked by the time we got there."